hindu-muppala/NovalHelp/README.md

 ## Notes

-For details on the dataset and surveillance zone definitions, refer to the Markdown files in the root (`maritime-dataset-v1.md`, etc.) for information on patrol logs and geographical zones.[10]
+For details on the dataset and surveillance zone definitions, refer to the Markdown files in the root (`maritime-dataset-v1.md`, etc.) for information on patrol logs and geographical zones.

 ***